Raghava-Kashyapa-Personal/realty-return-calculator/README.md

-# Realty Return Calculator
+# Project Finance Calculator

+_Last Updated: July 4, 2024_

-This project is a web application designed to help users calculate returns on realty investments, manage cash flows, and analyze investment performance.
+This project is a web application designed to help users calculate returns on project-based investments, manage cash flows, and analyze investment performance.
 It features interest calculation, XIRR (Extended Internal Rate of Return) calculation, and comprehensive cash flow analysis.

 ## Project Overview

-The Realty Return Calculator provides tools for:
+The Project Finance Calculator provides tools for:
-- Inputting and managing payment schedules, returns, and rental income
+- Inputting and managing payment schedules, returns, and rental income for projects
 - Calculating monthly interest on outstanding balances with daily compounding
 - Computing XIRR (Extended Internal Rate of Return) for accurate return calculations
 - Analyzing cash flows with detailed breakdowns of: